-A continually improved understanding of groundwater flow to the Great Lakes and tributaries, and groundwater-surface water interactions is needed to better determine where water management is needed.
-Furthermore,

-Groundwater is increasingly recognized as being an important element of the water budget and for maintaining chemical, physical, and biological integrity of the Great Lakes Basin.
+A continually improved understanding of groundwater flow to the Great Lakes and tributaries, and groundwater - surface water interactions is needed to better determine where water management is needed.
+Furthermore, understanding of regional groundwater flow patterns is important to assess Intra-Basin Transfer and Diversion proposals and meet the Agreement/Compact requirements.
+These requirements include evaluating water supply alternatives as there can be a potential for groundwater outside of the topographical Great Lakes Basin to have a hydrogeological connection to Waters of the Basin.